artechspirit/artechspirit/README.md

 - 👋 Hi, I’m Beta Priyoko as @artechspirit
 - 👀 I’m interested in Coding, Software, Hardware Development and Spiritual
-- 🌱 I’m currently living at Majapahit, Indonesia
+- 🌱 I’m currently living in Indonesia
 - 💞️ I’m open for Freelance Project
-- 📫 How to reach me : artechspirit@gmail.com | WhatsApp: +6283867138187
+- 📫 How to reach me : artechspirit@gmail.com
-- 😄 Pronouns: Dek B
-- ⚡ Fun fact: Javanese with Ethics
+- ⚡ Fun fact: Love Science

 <!---
 artechspirit/artechspirit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.